There are clear signs you’re ready to unleash your art on the world

 We hunted down a number of art walks that operate in Alberta, some established, and others more long-standing.
 You can find them in our blog.

 9. Show your art at festivals and tradeshows.

-Take your art to where shoppers congregate; it is easier than trying to build an event to attract people.
-You may rent a booth or table space at tradeshows or local festival.
-Sometimes there is an expectation to have professional signage, display walls, easels, backdrops, and lighting to create an attractive booth that meets the standards of the event.
+Take your art to where shoppers congregate – it’s easier than trying to build an event to attract people.
+You might consider renting a booth or table space at a tradeshow or local festival.
+Keep in mind that there is often an expectation of having professional signage, display walls, easels, backdrops, and lighting to create an attractive booth in order to meet the standards of the event.

 These events can be expensive, and the hours can be long.
-You must be always on site to work your booth.
-There is no surety that your art sales will cover the booth rental costs, but the networking and leads might make it worthwhile.
+You must be always on-site to work your booth.
+There is no surety that your art sales will cover the booth rental costs, but remember there is value in networking and leads that might make it worthwhile.

 10. Show your art in an artist-run or non-profit gallery.

-Non-profit galleries involve a group of artists who work together to show their work, promote the gallery, and sometimes offer community art classes or workshops.
-Some will even have studio space available for their members to create artwork on site.
-The co-op gallery will require a membership fee, which will go towards gallery maintenance, rent, promotion, etc. You may have to pay a commission when your art sells from the gallery.
+Non-profit galleries involve groups of artists who work together to show their art, promote the gallery, and sometimes offer community art classes or workshops.
+Some will even have studio space available for their members to create artwork on-site.
+Co-op galleries require a membership fee, which supports gallery maintenance, rent, promotion, etc. You may have to pay a commission when your art sells from the gallery.

-Issuing a ‘Call for Artists’ is a standard practice of the public art field.
-A call is a detailed invitation for artists and provides important information for how to apply for a project or an opportunity.
+Issuing a “Call for Artists” is a standard practice in the public art field.
+A call is a detailed invitation for artists and provides important information on how to apply for a project or an opportunity.
 Read these carefully to ensure your art, and your background meets the criteria.